docarray/docarray/docs/user_guide/storing/docindex.md

 ## Delete Documents

-In the same way you can access Documents by id, you can delete them:
+In the same way you can access Documents by id, you can also delete them:

 ```python
 # prepare some data